PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ```

 #### iii.
 Download Data
 After obtaining the manifest for the desired files, simply hand over the work to the gdc-client.
-Navigate to directory where you downloaded your manifest, create a new directory where your downloads will be placed `gdc_download_20160803` then feed the manifest to the client.
+Navigate to directory where you wish to download your data (we create a new directory `gdc_download_20160803`) then feed the manifest to the client.

 ```shell
 $ mkdir /Users/username/Downloads/TCGAOV_data/gdc_download_20160803